StuPro-TOSCAna/TOSCAna/server/src/main/resources/kubernetes/kubernetes-transformation-readme.md

   - The User executing the script has to be in the `docker` group
   - Only Linux-based Docker is supported
 - A Docker Registry with Write access
   - If Reading from the Registry requires Credentials automated deployment using the `deploy.sh` script is not possible, because the Credentials have to be manually set in the cluster.
 (See **Further Reading** for more information)

 ### Cluster Requirements

 - Kubernetes Version 1.8 or newer
 - KubeDNS (on the cluster)
-- Linux based Kubernetes Cluster
+- Linux based Kubernetes cluster

 ## Deploy Guide